PriyaGhosal/Spotify_Clone/README.md

 - **Browse Music:** Explore a vast collection of songs, albums, and artists.
 - **Search Functionality:** Quickly find your favorite tracks or discover new music with the search bar.
 - **Responsive Design:** Fully responsive layout for an optimal experience on both desktop and mobile devices.
+## Technologies Used

+- **HTML/CSS:** For the basic structure and styling of the web pages.
+- **JavaScript:** For interactive features like the music player and search functionality.
+- **Spotify API:** For fetching real-time data like songs, albums, and artists.
+- **Node.js & Express:** Backend framework for handling API requests and user authentication.
+- **MongoDB:** Database to store user data, playlists, and preferences.